travis-ci/dpl/CONTRIBUTING_2.md

 # Dpl 2.0

-Dpl 2.0 is the next major version of our deployment tooling, and basically a rewrite of the current codebase.
+Dpl 2.0 is the next major version of our deployment tooling, and is a rewrite of the current codebase.

-We are looking for contributors or subject matter experts to help us test and/or improve all deployment providers/services.
+We are looking for contributors or subject matter experts to help us test and improve all deployment providers/services.

 The goal is to:

-* Run at least one deployment manually using the new version, provide a link to the respective build.
+* Run at least one deployment manually using the new version and provide a link to the respective build.
 * Implement an automated test that deploys to the respective service that can run on Travis CI.